 Perhaps Jesus is the same mythical figure Bodhi-harma, reputed to have crossed the Himalayas and spent some time influencing the monks of the Shao Lin temple in China.

-Jesus, a natural born infantry medic, like me, no doubt knew some things about the value and care of the feet.
+Jesus, a natural born infantry medic, no doubt knew some things about the value and care of the feet.
 Probably knew some things about reflexology.
 Perhaps the anointing of the feet is symbolic of more than I have yet to hear tell of from any minster.